 The boots were also equipped with metal eyes and hooks for the laces, and of course they would also rust and dissolve.

-But it was the leather that doomed the boots dead: one day it was so soft that big holes opened and the boots literally fell apart.
+But it was the leather that caused the boots' death: one day it was so soft that big holes opened and the boots literally fell apart.

 What kills my boots